 While arresting Floyd for allegedly using a counterfeit bill in May 2020, Chauvin pinned the unarmed Black man, to the ground by kneeling on his neck.
 In footage of the arrest, Floyd can be heard pleading “please, please I can’t breathe… My stomach hurts… my neck hurts.”
 Chauvin remained kneeling on Floyd’s neck for over nine minutes as bystanders begged him to stop.
 Three other officers stood by as Floyd fell unconscious.
 He died in an ambulance on the way to the hospital.

 Chauvin, along with his three former colleagues (J. Alexander Kueng, Thomas Lane, and Tou Thao) were fired from the Minneapolis Police Department following Floyd’s death.
 “Four responding MPD officers involved in the death of George Floyd have been terminated.
 This is the right call,” Minneapolis Mayor Jacob Frey tweeted at the time.
 He went on to call the death “completely and utterly messed up”.

-2. Chauvin Was Charged With 2nd & 3rd Murder & Manslaughter
+2. Chauvin Was Found Guilty After Being Charged With 2nd & 3rd Murder & Manslaughter

-If convicted of second-degree murder, third-degree murder, and second-degree manslaughter, Chauvin faces up to 40 years in prison.
-His arrest complaint, obtained by HollywoodLife in 2020, argues that Chauvin acted “without intent to effect the death of any person, while committing or attempting to commit a felony offense” when Floyd died.
-Chauvin has pleaded not guilty to all three charges.
+His arrest complaint, obtained by HollywoodLife in 2020, argued that Chauvin acted “without intent to effect the death of any person, while committing or attempting to commit a felony offense” when Floyd died, but a jury found him to be guilty of all three charges.

 3. Chauvin Had 18 Complaints On His Record